zidansken/jenkins-workshop/README.md

 Fortunately that can be done with a small `mvn site` command.

-* Create another step called `Javadoc` where you execute the above command, and archive the result in the `target/javadoc` folder.
+* Create another stage called `Javadoc` where you execute the above command, and archive the result in the `target/javadoc` folder.
 * Archive the `target/gildedrose-*.jar` as well

 ### 8. Dockerize this